-Woodgrove Attendance Policy
+Woodgrove High School Attendance Philosophy

 Students of school age have a right to a free public school education, and they have a responsibility to attend school.
 Regular attendance is essential if students are to benefit fully from the educational opportunities provided for them.
 Unless excused by their principal, students are expected to be in school and on time every day.
 Appropriate disciplinary measures may be taken against students who fail to accept this responsibility.